-If you’ve been the victim of click fraud, then you’ve probably been left feeling cheated and defrauded.
+If you’ve suffered from click fraud, then you’ve probably been left feeling cheated and defrauded.
 With so much money being wasted, it’s normal for a business to try and recoup their losses, especially when they were lost under shady circumstances.
 This has left many companies asking what’s being done to stop it.
 Due to its fraudulent nature, many businesses are now asking: is click fraud illegal?

 Maybe you’ve thought about taking legal action against ad networks or alleged fraudsters.
 But with so much click fraud going on around the world, should it be down to you to do something about it?